Skip to main content

 CapFit Purpose

-CapFit solves linearly-constrained least-squares optimization problems.
+CapFit solves linearly-constrained non-linear least-squares optimization problems.

 CapFit combines two successful ideas:

-1. The Sequential Quadratic Programming (SQP) approach, specialized for the case of linear constraints
+1. The Sequential Quadratic Programming (SQP) approach, specialized for the case of linear constraints;

-2. The Levenberg-Marquardt (LM) method
+2. The Levenberg-Marquardt (LM) method.

 It was designed for the common situations where the user function is not a simple analytic function but is the result of some complex calculations and is more expensive to compute than the small quadratic subproblem.